Earlier this summer, the Ohio Casino Control Commission announced a universal start date for all sports betting operators to begin business.

 What’s next for sports betting in Ohio?

-The Ohio Casino Control Commission on June 1 will announce the universal start date for operators to begin taking bets in Ohio.
+The Ohio Casino Control Commission on June 1 announced a June 1 universal start date for operators to begin taking bets in Ohio.

 Virtually every major online sports betting operator should be ready for the opening with plenty of lead-up time to secure licenses and gain approval from the OCCC.